Pregnancy Billing and Insurance FAQ

 Expand All | Collapse All

-As a courtesy, we send the claim to your health insurance carrier.
-To insure proper and prompt processing of your claim, please verify the insurance information we have at the time of your registration and at any outpatient visits, and notify us of any changes.
+We send the claim to your health insurance carrier.
+To ensure proper and prompt processing of your claim, please verify the insurance information we have at the time of your registration and at any outpatient visits, and notify us of any changes.

 Based on your insurance plan, you may be responsible for deductibles, co-pays and co-insurance for fees not covered by your insurance company.

-A co-pay is a set fee that you will pay to providers at the time of service.
-Co-pays are applied to emergency department visits (labor & delivery triage visits are considered to be emergency visits), hospital admissions, office visits, etc. The cost is usually minimal.
-You should be aware of the co-pay amount prior to receiving services.
+A co-pay is a set fee that you pay to health care providers at the time of service.
+Co-pays are applied to emergency department visits (labor and delivery triage visits are considered to be emergency visits), hospital admissions, office visits, etc. You should be aware of the co-pay amount prior to receiving services.
 You can call the 800 number on your insurance card to inquire about your specific co-pay responsibility, or it may be printed on the back of your insurance card.

 Deductibles are provisions that require you to accumulate a specific amount of medical bills before benefits are provided.
 For example, if your policy contains a $500 deductible, you must accumulate and pay $500 out-of-pocket before the insurance carrier will pay benefits.
 Once you have met your deductible, the insurance company usually pays a percentage of the bill.
 You are responsible for the unpaid percentage.
 Deductibles are yearly, usually starting in January.